techatspree/maven-latex-plugin/maven-latex-plugin/src/site/markdown/intro.md

   Some use cases are [mentioned](./example_grp.html) but without aiming completeness.
 - [`latex:vrs`](./vrs-mojo.html) displays tools used,
   their actual version and the allowed versions.
-  A warning is emitted if the actual version is not allowed.
+  A warning is emitted if the actual version is not intended.
+  This is discussed also in more [detail](./example_vrs.html).

 # Usage